 This course presents basic communication survival skills to students learning English as a second language.
 The primary focus will be on functional English, pragmatic language skills and understtanding cultural differences.
 A secondary focus will be on pronunciation, learning vocabulary, idioms and common English sentence structure.
+May be taken twice under different subtitles.
 Credits: 1(0-2)